hjoliver/cylc-subwf-example/README.md

 ### Sub-workflows are just normal workflows

-A sub-workflow is just a normal workflow with its own ID and run directory.
+A sub-workflow instance is just a normal workflow with its own ID and run directory.
 It just happens to be installed and run by a task in another (main) workflow, which sees it as a monolithic task.
 To see the individual tasks in the sub-workflow, you have to view the sub-workflow itself.

 You can manipulate a running sub-workflow, e.g. to retrigger failed tasks, directly via its workflow ID.